 However, after due deliberation, I bought a 416 kit a few weeks ago…and my choice may surprise some people.

 There has never been a better time to buy a 416 PTW kit.
 The kits on the market right now (FCC, SGT and the newcomer – Eagle Eye Airsoft) cater for different price points and different requirement sets.
 After being honest with myself and fair minded with the products on offer, I selected the one which I felt best fit my requirements.
 We all have different requirements and what may be of little value to me may be of great importance to you – and vice versa.

 Right from the start, I was particularly interested in the Eagle Eye (EE) 416.
 Not just because the price seemed too good to be true…but because I’d spoken to owners about the fit and finish of the kit and heard some really positive things.

-The EE 416 is something of a word of mouth phenomenon, which has seemingly appeared out of nowhere.
+The EE 416 is something of a word of mouth phenomenon, which has seemingly appeared from nowhere.
 There has been no marketing by the brand – just the delivery of what many consider to be a competent, solid, high quality, well priced product.
 EE simply lets the product speak for itself, presumably because the company is so confident about their offer.

 However, I do wonder if EE’s silence also has something to do with evading the watchful eye of H&K license holders, Umarex.
-With this in mind and given the kit’s origins in Taiwan, it’s been alleged that EE is OEM’d by VFC (VFC makes 416s for Umarex).

 So, by now, it will come as no great surprise when I say I bought the EE.